0xsequence-demos/cloudflare-worker-sequence-relayer-example/README.md

 ## Deploy

-To deploy/publish the cloudflare worker run  `pnpm deploy`.
+To deploy/publish the cloudflare worker, authenticate with wrangler first, then run  `pnpm deploy`.

 See https://developers.cloudflare.com/workers/ to learn more.